CobbledSteel/RoSE/README.md

  ```

 ## Experiment Customization
 • Building New FPGA Images In addition to the provided SoC configurations, users can evaluate other designs.
-To evaluate new designs, refer to the Chipyard documentation, as well as the example RoSE-annotated configs found in `soc/src/main/scala/RoSEConfigs.scala`.
+To evaluate new designs, refer to the Chipyard documentation, as well as the example RoSÉ-annotated configs found in `soc/src/main/scala/RoSEConfigs.scala`.

 • Designing AirSim Environments If users install Unreal Engine as well as AirSim, it is possible to create new `maps/environments` for robot agents to interact with.
 By default, one can modify the `Blocks environment` provided by AirSim.
 Additional assets and maps can be designed by users, or obtained from the Unreal Marketplace.